mindstorm38/portablemc/README.md

 # Addons
 Officially supported addons can be found in the ['addons' directory](https://github.com/mindstorm38/portablemc/tree/master/addons).
-To install addons you need to make a directory `addons` next to the script, and then put addons into it.
+To install addons you have to run `addon dirs` to get all directories where you can place addons.
 To check if the addons are properly installed, you can use the ['addon list' sub-command](#addons).
-You can also check which directories are valid to place addons with the `addon dirs` subcommand.

 ## Fabric support
 Fabric is now supported through the addon `fabric`, you can [download it here](https://minhaskamal.github.io/DownGit/#/home?url=https://github.com/mindstorm38/portablemc/tree/master/addons/fabric).